Best Things To Do In Turks and Caicos

 Explore the Middle Caicos Caves

-Middle Caicos is home to an impressive chain of limestone caves (the largest in the Caribbean) and the steep, breathtaking limestone cliffside of Mudjidin Beach.
-These natural wonders are subjects of many photos and must-see attractions when visiting Middle Caicos.
+Middle Caicos is home to an impressive chain of limestone caves (the largest in the Caribbean).
+And the breathtaking limestone cliff side of Mudjidin Beach.
+These natural wonders are the subjects of many photos and must-see attractions when visiting Middle Caicos.

 Visit ‘The Hole’

-Located in Long Bay in Providenciales this naturally formed massive limestone 40 foot Hole is something to see!
+Located in Long Bay in Providenciales, this naturally formed massive limestone 40-foot Hole is something to see!
 You can lower the rope 80 feet to the swimming hole.
 For adventurous souls only!

 Play Golf at the Provo Golf Club

-Known as one of the best and most challenging tests of golf in the Caribbean, The Provo Golf & Country Club is a relaxing green oasis, set amongst the natural flora and fauna of the island.
+The course is one of the best and most challenging tests of golf in the Caribbean.
+The Provo Golf & Country Club is a relaxing green oasis set amongst the natural flora and fauna of the Island.
 You can play fairways featuring natural limestone outcroppings, native bush, and inland lakes.